Managers

 Outlook:

-Transition and Market Complacency equals Growing Risks and Select Opportunities
+Triple Transition and Market Complacency equals Growing Risks and Select Opportunities

 Economic Transition: The End of Free-Money Era

+Beginning with the financial crisis of 2008–2009 and continuing through March 2022, many of the tenets of sound investing seemed to become irrelevant.
+In the U.S., interest rate suppression (both directly and indirectly through a bond purchase program known as quantitative easing), accompanied by dramatic increases in government spending and ballooning Federal deficits, became a matter of national policy.
 As the cost of money approached zero despite huge increases in money supply, these policies created significant market distortions.
 Assets were mispriced, risks ignored, inflation allowed to metastasize, and valuation discipline penalized.
 After more than a decade of these distortions, the shift to a more normal environment began in March 2022 when the U.S. Federal Reserve recognized the reality of inflation and announced the first of 11 consecutive increases in the Federal funds benchmark rate.
-This was the steepest rate of change in the Fed’s history.

-Given the sheer magnitude of the distortions created in the free-money era, the great unwinding that began in 2022 still has a long way to go.
 Investors should be prepared for unexpected disruptions and heightened volatility.
 Although the trigger may be unknowable, the high valuations of many of today’s market darlings rest on extremely rosy assumptions which could change quickly should the market’s current optimism be undercut by the unpleasant appearance of one or more so-called black swans, inevitable but unpredictable shocks to the system.
-As for the short term, we expect that recent interest rate cuts may prove to have been optimistic and that by far the greatest risks investors face today remain from inflation and speculation.
+As for the short term, while we expect further interest rate cuts later this year, we remain concerned that by far the greater risks investors face today are still inflation and speculation.

 Technological Transition: AI and Its Implications